A nonconforming saddle point least squares approach for elliptic interface problems: Numerical Results

 \section{Numerical Results}

 We implemented the n-c SPLS discretization on second order elliptic PDE of the form \eqref{interface_prob}.
 For all of the examples presented, we took $\Omega$ to be a bounded polygonal or polyhedral domain and chose the test space $V_h\subset H_0^1(\Omega)$ to be the space of continuous piecewise linear polynomials with respect to the quasi-uniform, or locally quasi-uniform, meshes $\T_h$.
-We then used the Uzawa conjugate gradient algorithm to approximate the flux $A\nabla u$.
+The trial spaces are of the {\it projection type} as presented in Section \ref{projForInt}, and Algorithm \ref{alg:UCG} was used for all examples.